EV Charging Connector Sourcing Intelligence Report, 2030

 China was the largest exporter of electrical connectors globally in 2022 followed by the U.S. The U.S., Hong Kong, Japan, South Korea, Vietnam, Australia, and Germany are the nation's principal partners.
 According to the Santander Trade 2022 report, electrical and electronic components constitute about 27% of China’s exports.
 The majority of the world's electrical connector imports come from China, Japan, and Vietnam as per Volza's November 2023 estimates.

-The most preferred countries for procuring this category are China, Japan, South Korea, the U.S., and Germany.
+The most preferred countries for the procurement of EV charging connectors are China, Japan, South Korea, the U.S., and Germany.
 Most of the automotive manufacturers or OEMs or EV makers prefer opting for a hybrid outsourcing engagement model with the cable manufacturers.
 Tesla is the only OEM that has a complete in-house development team with end-to-end facilities.
-The famous “North American Charging Standard” or NACS port was developed as a result of Tesla’s in-house charging technology.
-Initially, it was exclusively to Tesla, which gave them a competitive edge.
+The famous “North American Charging Standard,” or NACS port, was developed as a result of Tesla’s in-house charging technology.
+Initially, it was exclusively for Tesla, which gave them a competitive edge.
 However, with the expansion of supercharger networks, NACS is starting to gain traction among other EV makers.
 Having said that, most of the EV makers have long-term contracts with their approved suppliers such as ABB, Siemens, or Sumitomo.
 This is because these suppliers specialize in the manufacture of custom EV charging connectors using a range of techniques including metal contact machining, over-molding, and injection molding.

 “In a hybrid/bundled outsourcing model, some part of the overall operation is outsourced to third parties.
 Generally, critical operations are retained in-house”.